-Annual get-together of hip hop heads from all over the world.
+Annual get-together of hip hop heads from all around the world.
 4 Elements, breakin’ battles, bboys & bgirls, street-dance battles, enlightening workshops, inspiring discussions, fat parties, unforgettable concerts, and much more…

 Join homies from 75 countries and lets have a BLAST together!